Fulfilling Your F-Gas Regulation Requirements

-- Prevent leakage, and repair any leaks as soon as possible
+- Prevent leakage and repair any leaks as soon as possible

 - Arrange proper refrigerant recovery by certified personnel during servicing and disposal

-- Maintain records of refrigerants and of servicing – Click here to download a log sheet
+- Maintain records of refrigerants and of servicing – click here to download a log sheet

-- At least annually for applications with 3kg or more of F-gases (unless the equipment is hermetically sealed and labelled as such, in which case the thresholds is up to 6kg).
+- At least once a year for applications with 3kg or more of F-gases (unless the equipment is hermetically sealed and labelled, in which case the threshold is up to 6kg)

 - At least once every six months for applications with 30kg or more of F-gases

-- At least once every three months for applications with 300kg or more of F-gases.
+- At least once every three months for applications with 300kg or more of F-gases

-- If a leak is detected and repaired, a further check must be carried out within one month to ensure that the repair has been effective
+Leakage detection systems must be installed on applications with 300kg or more of F-gases and when these are in place, checking requirements are halved.
+If a leak is detected and repaired, a further check must be carried out within one month to ensure that the repair has been effective.